 C – Courtney from Castlepoint

 Courtney will invest $250 per month into a S&P 500 ETF.
 Her tax rate is 17.5%.
 After 10 years Courtney’s investment would be worth:

 |Vanguard VOO (via Hatch)||$46,993|

 So investing in VOO through Interactive Brokers seems to deliver the better result over the long-term for most scenarios.
-It even beats out Foundation Series, the cheapest NZ domiciled option (except in scenario A), as FIFs are often more tax efficient than PIEs for those investing less than $50,000.
+It even beats out Foundation Series, the cheapest NZ domiciled option, as FIFs are often more tax efficient than PIEs for those investing less than $50,000.
 The catch is that you do have to commit to holding these funds for at least 3-4 years for the lower management fees to start offsetting the higher transaction and FX costs.

 However, there’s not a massive gulf between the different options, and this comparison doesn’t take into account non-financial factors like ease of use (like user friendliness of the UI and auto-invest functionality), and being set-and-forget when it comes to taxes.